 When it comes to time’s arrow, we tend to look for answers “into the box and not out into the Universe.”
-We know its shape and its age, but what we know of its size is limited to what we are able to observe: 46.5 billion light-years in radius, which is 93 billion light-years in diameter.
+We know its shape and age, but what we know of its size is limited to what we can observe: 46.5 billion light-years in radius, which is 93 billion light-years in diameter.
 While knowledge increases with time and new technical capabilities, the Universe will continue its expansion as if to stay out of our reach.
-Unable to explore its boundaries, we assume its existence to be unaffected by ‘exterior’ influence.
-In the realm of analogies, the brain is an entryway between what is and what is not in a similar way, I feel, that the Big Bang is a phase through which the universe passes.
+Unable to explore its boundaries, we assume its existence unaffected by ‘exterior’ influence.
+In the realm of analogies, the brain is an entryway between what is and what is not.
+Similarly, I feel that the Big Bang is a phase through which the universe passes.

-Let’s imagine a second that an observer stargazes from their end in their own future— whether it be a disembodied brain or a celestial object endowed with a soul.
+Let’s imagine a second that an observer stargazes from their end — whether it be a disembodied brain or a celestial object endowed with a soul.
 They would see what was anterior to the Earth, three billion years before Gaia-Enceladus dwarf galaxy and the progenitor of our Milky Way collided.
 They would catch a glimpse of the reign of bubbles during cosmic reionization.

 The epoch of reionization is a bridge between the cosmology that we can theoretically calculate from first principles and the astrophysics we observe today and try to understand.

-By the end of the year, the James Webb Spatial Telescope, our latest time-machine, will finally be launched.
+By the end of the year, the James Webb Spatial Telescope, our latest time machine, will finally be launched.
 It will be operational by mid-2022.
-In our mind, a clear milestone in the macroscopic nature of spacetime is the unveiling of the first lights.
-If there is a Janus Point, the universe on the other side isn’t an “exact mirror reflection,” Barbour stresses.
+In our mind, a clear milestone in the macroscopic nature of spacetime is unveiling the first lights.
+If there is a Janus Point, the Universe on the other side isn’t an “exact mirror reflection,” Barbour stresses.
 There is a single past for two distinct futures emerging from it.
 We live in a universe that is time-symmetric on ultra-large scales.
-What we see in those early structures is a mirroring image of ourselves, a fractal memory.
+What we see in those early structures is a fractal memory.
 Quasars and dwarf galaxies played an essential role in the build-up of massive galaxies and the reionization process.
-The initial conditions surrounding the formation of the first celestial objects bring back in my mind the image of dwarf galaxies that have been observed to be moving out of the Local Void.
+The initial conditions surrounding the formation of the first celestial objects bring back the image of dwarf galaxies that have been observed to be moving out of the Local Void.

 If inflation is to play a role in explaining the initial conditions of the universe, we need to understand how it arises from some specific condition, rather than simply appealing to randomness.

 But then, if the Big Bang isn't a unique event, how to reconcile eternal inflation or bounce cosmology with a reversed arrow of time?
-The Universe hasn’t followed a path of unitary evolution.
+The Universe hasn't followed a path of unitary evolution.
 I suppose it is unlikely that it could recollapse into the exact shape of its initial conditions.
-Janus-point systems may not be subject to recurrence — they are not in a ‘box’.
-The arrows exist “not because of statistical fluctuations but because of dynamical necessity.”
+Janus-point systems may not be subject to recurrence — they don't fit in one 'box.'
+The arrows exist "not because of statistical fluctuations but because of dynamical necessity."

 I wish nicknames to convey a poetic, historical or cultural message.
 I hope for names like Oumuamua and Arrokoth and wonder whether the next minor planet will be dubbed Farfarfarout.
 If indeed, as Kepler suggested, there exists a bond of sympathy between heavenly and earthy things, Farfarout might know best how the Earth feels about the relentless environmental degradation that its two-legged tenants impose on the planet.